broadinstitute/gatk-sv/website/docs/advanced/docker/automated.md

 and Azure Container Registry (ACR), and updates their references.

-Latest Docker images are listed in the files, with detailed automated deployment descriptions in the following sections.
+The latest Docker images are listed in the files below. with detailed automated deployment descriptions in the following sections.

 <Tabs